ray-project/ray/doc/source/data/loading-data.rst

 Performance considerations
 ==========================

-The dataset ``parallelism`` determines the number of blocks the base data will be split into for parallel reads.
-Ray Data will decide internally how many read tasks to run concurrently to best utilize the cluster, ranging from ``1...parallelism`` tasks.
+The dataset ``parallelism`` determines the number of blocks the base data is split into for parallel reads.
+Ray Data decides internally how many read tasks to run concurrently to best utilize the cluster, ranging from ``1...parallelism`` tasks.
 In other words, the higher the parallelism, the smaller the data blocks in the Dataset and hence the more opportunity for parallel execution.